LukeKryka/FinalProject/README.md

 Accidental Overdose Dataset:
 https://data.wprdc.org/dataset/allegheny-county-fatal-accidental-overdoses

+Demonstrates the total amount and location of overdoses that were not ruled a suicide.

 This repository holds all the data and conclusions for determining the Safest Neighborhood in Pittsburgh as assigned for the final project of class CMPINF 0010.